 Then they counted the number of sides and vertices and wrote the number of each in the blank boxes.

-It took quite awhile to build all fourteen 2D shapes but, when they did, I pointed out the alphabet letters in the upper lefthand corner of each card and showed them how to transfer their answers onto their record sheets.
+It took quite awhile to build all fourteen 2D shapes but, when they did, I pointed out the alphabet letters in the upper left-hand corner of each card and showed them how to transfer their answers onto their record sheets.

 The next day, the boys were eager to take the challenge one step further!
 I handed over the cards again and had them flip to the 3-dimensional shapes.
 These were going to be even bigger toothpick STEM structures!